dmighty007/SolOrder/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

 _For more examples, please refer to the [Documentation](https://example.com)_
 ```python
 ######## Import two classes from the module...
 from SolOrder import OrderParameter as OP
 from SolOrder import eFingerprint as E
 ```

-    <frozen importlib._bootstrap>:228: RuntimeWarning: scipy._lib.messagestream.MessageStream size changed, may indicate binary incompatibility.
-Expected 56 from C header, got 64 from PyObject

 ```python
 ########## Basic modules....